 3. Baking soda and water (or toothpaste)

-We thought we'd give all three a try and here are the results.
+We gave all three a try and here are the results.

 Mayonnaise and Ashes